TEAM

 In addition to her impressive academic career, Sheila is a long-time dog enthusiast.
 In the early 2000s when the use of conservation dogs was unheard of in Hawai‘i, Sheila trained her Border Collies to do seabird detection, and later went on to conduct a few field surveys with them.
 Sheila has also participated in numerous dog sports including obedience, tracking, agility (with four dogs!), nose work, herding, and conformation.
 She has also served as a judge for tracking and obedience trials.

-JULIE RIVERS - SCIENCE ADVISOR & K9 HANDLER
+JULIE RIVERS - SCIENCE ADVISOR

 Julie’s experience in animal behavior and conservation spans more than 30 years.
 She has a BS in Biology with a focus on animal behavior.
 During her field research years, Julie studied seabirds, arctic wildlife from an oil drill platform, marine mammal behavior, distribution and acoustics in several ocean basins, and briefly worked with Koko the gorilla.
 Julie also worked for the state of Hawai‘i, maintaining O‘ahu’s hiking trails and working to combat invasive species.
 For the last 20 years, Julie has worked as biologist with the federal government, overseeing programs that focus on the protection of vulnerable marine and terrestrial species, and regulatory compliance.